kjmoss/anomaly_detection/README.md

+This is a submission to the insight data challenge.
+Challenge details can be found at https://github.com/InsightDataScience/anomaly_detection

 Detailed documentation about the code is provided in the code itself.
 Here, I'll provide some general descriptions about the techniques used.

 There are two phases: The build phase and the stream phase.